Azure/Azure-Sentinel/Widgets/Deployment/README.md

 ## Enable enrichment widgets

 Widgets regularly access and maintain connections with their data sources.
-Generally widgets require credentials to do so.
+Generally, widgets require credentials to do so.
 These credentials can be in the form of API keys, username/password, or other secrets, and they are stored in a dedicated Azure Key Vault that you create for this purpose.

 You must have the **Contributor** role for the workspace's resource group to create this Key Vault in your environment.